 4 Ways To Make Gift Cards More Effective For Your Rewards And Recognition Program

-If you have decided that gift cards do sound like the perfect employee rewards to invest upon, then before implementing it, you should be aware of a few tips to make it even more effective.
+Suppose you have decided that gift cards do sound like the perfect employee rewards to invest in.
+In that case, you should be aware of a few tips to make it even more effective.

 1. Public Recognition To Make The Employee Feel Good

-Give the employee reward in person and front of their group of peers.
-Use the event as an occasion to express your appreciation for the excellent work and communicate the advantage of the gift card as an award.
+Give the employee reward in person and in front of their group of peers.
+Use the opportunity to show your gratitude for the outstanding work and explain the gift card's advantage as an award.

 2. Add A Personal Touch

 Deliver the gift card with a handwritten or custom note of congratulations and appreciation.
-Extend personal appreciation through a thanks to the reward recipient to inspire even better performance in the future.
+Extend personal appreciation by thanking the reward recipient.
+This will inspire even better performance in the future.